-13.9.1 All K-6 sites shall have six (6) early release days for parent-teacher conferences for all students during the first reporting period.
-Four (4) early release days during the second reporting period and three (3) early release days prior to the end of the

-- school year shall be provided for parent-teacher conferences with parents of students who are at risk of retention. - 13.9.2 Each 7-8 site shall have five (5) minimum days for parent-teacher conferences.
-There shall be two (2) in the first trimester and two (2) in the second trimester.
-One (1) shall be in the third trimester at which time teachers shall meet with parents of students who are at risk of retention
+- 13.9.1 All TK-6 sites shall have six (6) early release days for parent-teacher conferences for all students during the first trimester.
+Three (3) early release days during the second trimester and two (2) early release days prior to the end of the school year shall be provided for parent-teacher conferences for students in need of a parent conference as determined by the student's teacher(s). - Conference dates for the first trimester shall be determined by a committee of administrators and UTA appointees that will set six (6) dates at the midpoint of the trimester and six (6) dates at the end of the trimester.
+Each site's shared decision-making committee shall select whether that site shall hold conferences at the midpoint or the endpoint dates.
+Conference dates for the second and third trimesters shall be placed near the midpoint or the endpoint as determined by each site's shared decision-making committee. - 13.9.2 Each 7-8 site shall have four (4) early release days for parent-teacher conferences.
+There shall be two (2) at the midpoint of the first grading period and two (2) at the midpoint of the second grading period.
+Conference dates shall be determined in consultation with each site's shared decision-making committee.